Investigate UI Changes

 platforms - a win-win.
 Color coordination with actor icons etc. would still

 work, since all 3 OS's have neutral (med-high value, low saturation) native app

-#7 Updated by Laura Downey almost 14 years ago
+#7 Updated by Laura Downey about 14 years ago

 Applications can indeed have a different color set and still look okay on a

 desktop -- it just needs to be done right -- with coordinated colors and

 professionally designed graphics -- both of which we have.
 The current

 proposed color set is still in the neutral gray family.